Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many pieces of pizza did Michael have left?

 ### Answer interpretation
     The answer is the unknown value of pieces of pizza owned by Michael at the end of the problem.

 ## Data extraction

 ### Sentence 1
     pieces of pizza owned by Michael = 8

 ### Sentence 2
     pieces of pizza owned by Michael - 2

 ## Correct response
     6 pieces of pizza

 ***

+time_starting
 # Zoidberg Solution

 ## The problem
     Pigpen had some rocks.
     He kept 3 rocks for himself and gave the remaining 8 rocks to his friends.
     How many rocks did he have in the beginning?

 ## Digested problem
     Pigpen   	had      	some     	rocks    	.
     NNP      	VBD      	DT       	NNS      	.